1987 grenade attack in the Sri Lankan Parliament

-The 1987 grenade attack in the Sri Lankan Parliament is an attack that took place on August 18, 1987, when an assailant hurled two grenades into a room where Members of Parliament were meeting.
-The grenades bounced off the table at which Sri Lankan President J. R. Jayawardene and Prime Minister Ranasinghe Premadasa were sitting, and rolled away.
-A Member of Parliament and a ministry secretary were killed by the explosions.
+The 1987 grenade attack in the Sri Lankan Parliament is an attack that took place on August 18, 1987, when an assailant hurled two grenades into a room where the Sri Lankan president, prime minister and Members of Parliament were meeting.
+The grenades bounced off the table at which president J. R. Jayawardene and prime minister Ranasinghe Premadasa were sitting, and rolled away.
+A member of parliament and a ministry secretary were killed by the explosions.

-A subsequent police investigation concluded that the grenades had been thrown by a member of the banned Janatha Vimukthi Peramuna (JVP) organization, which was staging a rebellion in the country at the time.
+A subsequent police investigation concluded that the grenades had been thrown by a member of the banned Janatha Vimukthi Peramuna (JVP) organisation, which was staging a rebellion in the country at the time.
 Five members of the JVP were eventually put on trial for the attack, but were acquitted due to lack of evidence.
-It is believed the attack targeted President Jayawardene for his signing of the Indo-Sri Lanka Accord a few weeks earlier.
+It is believed the attack targeted Jayawardene for his signing the Indo-Sri Lanka Accord a few weeks earlier.
 The initial responsibility for the attack was claimed by an organization named Patriotic People's Movement better known as the DJV.